 Take an arterial blood gas (ABG):

-- PaO2 – is there evidence of respiratory failure?
+- PaO2 – look for evidence of type 1 respiratory failure (PaO2 <8 kPa)

-- pH – alkalosis initially due to hyperventilation/acidosis is a poor prognostic sign
+- pH – alkalosis is often present initially due to hyperventilation (acidosis is a poor prognostic sign)

-- PaCO2 – often low due to hyperventilation / if rising patient needs critical care input
+- PaCO2 – often low due to hyperventilation / if normal or rising patient likely needs critical care input (poor prognostic sign)

-A falling level of consciousnesses is a sign of serious deterioration and will require critical care input for further support (e.g. ventilation).
+A falling level of consciousnesses suggests severe hypoxia and requires urgent critical care input for further support (e.g. ventilation).

 It is essential to continually reassess ABCDE and treat issues as you encounter them.
 This allows continual reassessment of the response to treatment and early recognition of deterioration.